GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/DDN-EXAScaler/README.md

 **WARNING**: This file system has a license cost as described in the pricing section of the [DDN EXAScaler Cloud Marketplace Solution](https://console.developers.google.com/marketplace/product/ddnstorage/exascaler-cloud).

+More information about the architecture can be found at [Architecture: Lustre file system in Google Cloud using DDN EXAScaler](https://cloud.google.com/architecture/lustre-architecture).

 ## License

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->